craigrachow/CISM/governance.md

 * COO: Senior executive who oversees the daily administrative and operational functions of a business.
 Typically reports to the CEO and is considered 2nd in command.
 * CRO: Responsible for enterprise risk management.
 Typically focused on non-IT risks.
 * CIO: Executive responsble for the management, implementation and usability of information and computer technologies.
 * CISO: strategy and reporting often works under the CEO.
 Responsible for the C-I-A triad.
+* Information Security Manager: Offers leadership in determining the methodology for the identification, evaluation and minimisation of risk to information resources including IT systems.
+Work closely with senior management to ensure risk is assessed regularly.
+* Data Owner: Operations focused, makes decisions on how data is accessed, edited, and used.
+Determines classification and is accountable for risks associated with data.
+Functional or business unit leader that determine appropriate trade offs for security.
+* Data Custodian: Responsible for day-to-day maintenance and configuration of data security controls.
+May be called security practitioners.
 * Business owners: risk ownership
 * Avoid conflicts of interest